The World Became the World

-The World Became the World is Italian progressive rock band Premiata Forneria Marconi's second international release, an English-language version of their third studio album L'isola di niente.
-It was released in June of 1974 on Emerson, Lake & Palmer's Manticore Records label in the US.
+The World Became the World is Italian progressive rock band Premiata Forneria Marconi's second international release, an English-language version of their fourth studio album L'isola di niente.
+It was released in June 1974 on Emerson, Lake & Palmer's Manticore Records label in the US.
 Like the group's previous English-language album Photos of Ghosts (1973), the band recorded new English lyrics from King Crimson and ELP lyricist Peter Sinfield, not translations of the original Italian lyrics.
 It was recorded in the same session as L'isola de niente.
 It features the same tracks (in different order), plus "The World Became the World", an English-language version of the band's first single "Impressioni di Settembre", from the album Storia di un minuto (1972).
 These were the first recording sessions were the first to feature new bassist Patrick Djivas, who replaced founding member Giorgio Piazza, and remains with the band to this day (as of 2021).

 The World Became the World is a progressive rock album which has been described as being more complex than their previous records, additionally incorporating elements of jazz rock.
 In a retrospective Allmusic review, the album was given a positive review, being deemed PFM's last masterpiece, yet was rated slightly lower than their previous records.